LivePyxel: Accelerating image annotations with a Python-integrated webcam live streaming: Summary

 \section{Summary}

-We present LivePyxel, an open-source pixel-level annotation library designed for both real-time image labeling and pre-saved image datasets.
+We present LivePyxel, an open-source pixel-level annotation library designed for both on-site image labeling and pre-saved image datasets.
 Built on OpenCV, LivePyxel efficiently handles image processing tasks and introduces Bézier splines as a key feature, enabling smoother and more precise mask boundaries.
 To demonstrate LivePyxel's utility, we provide examples where the labeled images, generated with LivePyxel, are used for training a vision model, completing the annotation-to-inference loop.
 The datasets for both presented examples were captured using a GoPro camera mounted on a microscope, highlighting LivePyxel's compatibility with diverse imaging setups.
-Finally, LivePyxel allows the use of tablet-type devices, allowing the annotation process to be more ergonomic.
+Finally, LivePyxel supports the use of tablet-type devices, making the annotation process more ergonomic.
+In the near future, we aim to implement two additional features, i) zoom integration, allowing users to work on finer details within LivePyxel's central canvas (Fig.~\ref{fig:livepyxel_gui}-E), and ii) inspired by CVAT's AI integration tools, adding a tool capable of loading AI vision models like SAM to help accelerate the annotation process.
+Even in its present form, LivePyxel represents a significant innovation for labeling images, addressing an unmet need for smoother editing tools that could accelerate data generation.